iansind/discord-foodbot/README.md

 Client-side commands:
 + "!recipe {dish}" - returns a url to the top result of that dish from allrecipes.com.
 + "!temp {meat}" - returns the recommended internal temperature of a meat.
++ "!isolate {url}" - returns lines consisting only of ingredient list and directions from a given allrecipes.com URL, using a BeautifulSoup-based web scraper.
 <!-- end of the list -->